 The owner, and featured sculptor, of Cloudstone Sculpture Park Hank believes that anything can be sculpture as long as it is rooted in ideology and emits a provocative concept that invites thoughtful contemplation or philospohical discussion.
 He specializes in carving granite, but has many other mediums displayed on his expanse of land situated on Whidbey Island.
 He welcomes artists looking for a place to carve monumental peices to his oasis on a rent or barter basis.
 As well as artists, his land is available for hosting events such as meetings, conferences, or workshops.

-Owner and operator of Earth Sanctuary a sculpture park and retreat center.
+Chuck Pettis is owner and operator of Earth Sanctuary a sculpture park and retreat center.
 Chuck is an environmentalist and that can be seen when strolling the nature trails of the sanctuary.
 Not only is he displaying environmentally conscious and provocative works of art, but also working to restore the native plant and animal diversity to its original levels of beauty.
 As Chuck would say, it is “Design with Nature”.
 As a place of calming and renewal, visitors are encouraged to attend this sacred space to gain spiritual growth or cleanse themselves of the hubbub from an urban life.

 Dale W Reiger